kmisiunas/lab-autolog/README.md

 ### Software

-To set it up by SSH into the rasperry pi.
-Confugure network access, I2C and the sensor hat.
+To set it up by SSH into the raspberry pi.
+Configure network access, I2C and the sensor hat.

 Download the program by typing